-- (a) open and closed files; - (b) wills and wills indices; - (c) titles and other important documents and records; - (d) other valuables; and - (e) trust accounts and trust funds which relate to the member's practice and are within the member's possession or power. - (2) Subject to subrule (4), a member who has withdrawn from the practice of law in Saskatchewan shall, within 3 months after the withdrawal occurs, confirm to the Executive Director in writing that: - (a) the documents and property referred to in subrule (1)(a) to (d) have been disposed of, and any way in which the disposition differs from that reported under subrule (1); and - (b) all trust accounts referred to in subrule (1)(e) have been closed and that: - (i) all the balances have been: - (A) remitted to the clients or other persons on whose behalf they were held; or - (B) transferred to another member with written instructions concerning the conditions attaching to them; and - (ii) any interest earned on a mixed trust account has been remitted to the Law Foundation in accordance with Part 15 of these Rules. - (3) The Executive Director may, upon application in writing by the member or former member, extend the time limit referred to in subrule (2). - (4) A member who withdraws from a law firm in circumstances where the firm will continue in existence and will continue to have possession and power over the documents, property and accounts described in subrule (1), is not required to comply with subrule (1) or (2).
+- (a) open and closed files; - (b) wills and wills indices; - (c) titles and other important documents and records; - (d) other valuables; and - (e) trust accounts and trust funds which relate to the member's practice and are within the member's possession or power. - (2) Subject to subrule (4), a member who has withdrawn from the practice of law in Saskatchewan shall, within 3 months after the withdrawal occurs, confirm to the Executive Director in writing that: - (a) the documents and property referred to in subrule (1)(a) to (d) have been disposed of, and any way in which the disposition differs from that reported under subrule (1); and - (b) all trust accounts referred to in subrule (1)(e) have been closed and that: - (i) all the balances have been: - (A) remitted to the clients or other persons on whose behalf they were held; or - (B) transferred to another member with written instructions concerning the conditions attaching to them; - (ii) any interest earned on a mixed trust account has been remitted to the Law Foundation in accordance with Part 15 of these Rules: and - (iii) a letter has been provided from each bank where a trust account was located confirming that the trust account is closed and indicating the date of closure. - (3) The Executive Director may, upon application in writing by the member or former member, extend the time limit referred to in subrule (2). - (4) A member who withdraws from a law firm in circumstances where the firm will continue in existence and will continue to have possession and power over the documents, property and accounts described in subrule (1), is not required to comply with subrule (1) or (2).